srivastav-gaurav/Program-for-misspelled-words/readme.md

 # How many ways can a word be misspelled if only upto 2 deletion, 2 substitution, 2 insertion allowed

-Misspell file has "Mistakes" class which can be used get all possible error that can happen when writing a word.
+Misspell file has "Mistakes" class which can be used to get all possible error that can happen when writing a word.
 Possible reasons of mistakes are 3.These are **deletion, substitution, insertion.**

 This class gives wrong spelled word list by making following assumption: